stonecharioteer/blog/_posts/2021-08-24-merkle-science.md

 and it is constantly changing.

-I don't have much to say since I'm still new here, but I've already learnt a lot about Cryptocurrencies.
+I don't have much to say since I'm still new here, but I've already learnt a lot about the domain.
 I want to blog about Ethereum and how to write a DeFi app soon.
 It could be interesting!

 We _are_ hiring, of course, so please [reach out](mailto:ktvkvinaykeerthi+referme@gmail.com)